 The secret to the unrivalled excellence of the Bramley apple lies in its wonderful tangy flavour, which is retained throughout cooking, together with its light and moist texture.
 Unlike dessert apples, or ‘eating apples’, the Bramley maintains its intense taste when cooked, which is why chefs and home-cooks alike agree they are far superior for use in recipes.’

 The Bramley Campaign wants people to share their love for Bramley on social media using the #LoveBramley.
-Try sharing a classic recipe, top tip or photo of your Bramley bake!
+Try sharing a recipe, top tip or photo of your Bramley barbecue or picnic dish!

 Make sure to head over to our Facebook and Instagram pages at https://www.facebook.com/BramleyApple/ and https://www.instagram.com/bramleyrecipes/ to see Bramley apple recipes, images, competitions and more!

 The Bramley is rightly recognised by professional chefs and home cooks alike as the best apple for cooking.

 Grown only in Britain, the Bramley’s unique qualities make it one of the most versatile ingredients, equally at home in a savoury stir fry or a traditional apple pie.